PUBLIC COMMENT

-The Housing Division offers no interest loans to income qualified homeowners in the suburban communities of Milwaukee County, excluding the Cities of Milwaukee and West Allis.
+The Housing Services offers no interest loans to income qualified homeowners in the suburban communities of Milwaukee County, excluding the Cities of Milwaukee and West Allis.

 If lead hazards are found within the home, these will be addressed as part of the project and loan.